stimulsoft/DataAdapters.JS/README.md

 * `rows`: strings array, each element is the array of values, the index is the column number
 * `columns`: an array of column names, index is the column number
 * `types`: an array of column types, the index is the column number.
 It can take the values "*string*", "*number*", "*int*", "*boolean*", "*array*", "*datetime*"
+* `checkVersion`: an optional flag, which disables the check of the the data adapter version and the Stimulsoft.Report.Engine version.

 Request and response sample:
 ```js